CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/performance-issues.md

 # Performance Issues

-On this page, you can check the most common performance problems while working with ProcessForce and ways of resolving these issues.
+On this page, you can check the most common performance problems while working with CompuTec ProcessForce and ways of resolving these issues.

 ---

-## Long delay in opening and browsing ProcessForce forms on SAP Business One for SAP HANA
+## Long delay in opening and browsing CompuTec ProcessForce forms on SAP Business One for SAP HANA

-In some cases, users can experience a long delay in opening some documents or switching to another one when operating ProcessForce on SAP Business One, a version of SAP HANA.
+In some cases, users can experience a long delay in opening some documents or switching to another one when operating CompuTec ProcessForce on SAP Business One, a version of SAP HANA.
 Usually, the issue affects the Bill of Materials, Manufacturing Order, Item, or Business Partner Master Data, among others.

 If you experience the described issue, please collect the following data, and raise a support ticket on support.computec.pl with the collected data.